debsmita1/backstage-workshop/README.md

 - Once the installation is successful navitage to your backstage folder

-- Execute the steps below to start the app
+- Execute the following steps to start the app
 ```
 cd <backstage-folder>
 yarn dev